 [2] Asserting the Work Product Privilege

 Documents prepared in anticipation of litigation by an attorney are considered the work product of the attorney and are only discoverable in limited instances.
 Stanley Works v.
 New Britain Redevelopment Agency, 155 Conn.
 86 (1967) and P.B. § 13-3.
-A party may obtain an attorney’s work product if a substantial need for the materials is demonstrated and the information cannot be obtained in any other fashion without hardship.
+A party may obtain an attorney’s work product if a substantial need for the materials is demonstrated, and the information cannot be obtained in any other fashion without hardship.
 P.B. § 13-3(a).
 Notwithstanding, the mental impressions, strategy, legal opinions or theories of the attorney shall not be disclosed.
 P.B. § 13-3(a).
 To claim work product privilege, the material must be a result of the activities of the attorney, done in the normal course of his or her role as an attorney, and in connection with the pending or potential litigation.
 Stanley Works, 155 Conn. at 95, Tolman v.
 Banach, 82 Conn.
 App.
 263 (2004), and Lindholm v.
 Lindholm, 1999 Conn.
 Super.
 LEXIS 2784 (1999).

 #Comment Begins